 11.8 FINAL ORAL EXAMINATION

-The Final Oral Examination will consist of a research seminar and an oral examination.
-The research seminar will take the form of a full length research seminar, normally about 45 minutes in length, and will be open to all students and faculty of the NGP and any others that may wish to attend.
-The research seminar should be advertised to the entire NGP program at least three weeks in advance (see section 11.8.1 on advertising the seminar).
-Time will be allotted after the research seminar for questions from the audience.
-The Dissertation Committee will attend the research seminar, but anyone in attendance may ask questions.
-The oral examination tests originality, independence of thought, the ability to synthesize and interpret, and the quality of research presented.
+The Final Oral Examination will consist of a public research seminar and a private oral examination.
+The oral examination should take place at least one day prior to the research seminar, and not fewer than 16 days before graduation.* The oral examination tests originality, independence of thought, the ability to synthesize and interpret, and the quality of research presented.
 The oral examination concerns principles and historic perspective as well as data and includes, but is not limited to, discussion of the dissertation.
 The examiners often pursue lines of thought and argument from the data and concepts that have contributed to the research and to its critical evaluation by the student.
 Only the student and the Final Oral Examination Committee are permitted to attend the oral examination.
-The Final Oral Examination must be completed not fewer than sixteen days before graduation.
 The Final Oral Examination is administered by the Final Oral Examination Committee and chaired by the advisor.
 It must take place during announced University business hours, Monday through Friday.
-The research seminar and oral exam should last close to two hours, but should not exceed two hours.
-The question period of the oral exam must last AT LEAST 1 hour per the Graduate School Handbook.
+The Oral Examination must last AT LEAST 1 hour, but should NOT EXCEED two hours.
+The research seminar will take the form of a full length research seminar, normally about 45 minutes in length, and will be open to all students and faculty of the NGP and any others that may wish to attend to celebrate the successful completion of the student's PhD.
+The research seminar should be advertised to the entire NGP program at least three weeks in advance (see section 11.8.1 on advertising the seminar).
+Time will be allotted after the research seminar for questions from the audience.
+The Dissertation Committee may attend the research seminar and anyone in attendance may ask questions.
 The student must be registered for at least three credits during the semester or summer session in which the Final Oral Examination is administered and in the semester or summer session of graduation.

 11.8.1 ADVERTISING THE RESEARCH SEMINAR